cognusion/go-jar/docs/Features.md

 # Features

-## Working / Advanced WIP

-### TLS
+## HTTP2 & TLS

 TLS listening with configurable options is fully supported.
 See [Configuration Docs](Configuration.md) for supported configuration options.
-Additionally, HTTP-to-HTTPS redirects can optionally be handled automatically.
+HTTP-to-HTTPS redirects can optionally be handled automatically.

 JAR TLS configurations have been tested by SSLlabs and meet or exceed current ratings in all criteria against current TLS configurations with HAproxy.

-### Graceful Restarts
+## Graceful Restarts

 Restarts are supersafe.
 A new instance is started up, and if it fails (e.g. chokes on a config problem) the old instance never relinquishes the listener and keeps running.
 If the new instance starts successfully, the handover of the listener socket is coordinated, the old instance continues to run until all existing requests are finished, but all new requests run through the new instance.